Fieldwork

 Project Description:

-Volunteers are invited to apply to join the field team for the first year of a new project being undertaken by the Ephorate of Antiquities of Pella in collaboration with the University of Michigan, Ann Arbor, at ancient Pella (Greek Macedonia).
-The goals of the project are: first, to contextualize the results of previous investigations by gaining a fuller overview of the Hellenistic city as a whole; and second, to investigate the Classical period settlement which lies beneath it.
-The project will be undertaking both field survey and excavation, and volunteers will have an opportunity to gain experience in field methods and protocols, archaeological documentation and finds identification.
+Volunteers are invited to apply to join the field team for the fifth field season of a project being undertaken by the Ephorate of Antiquities of Pella in collaboration with the University of Michigan, Ann Arbor, at ancient Pella (northern Greece).
+The goals of the project are: first, to contextualize the results of previous investigations at the site by gaining a fuller overview of the Hellenistic city as a whole; and second, to investigate how the city of Pella changed through time, with a particular focus on the lives of ordinary individuals.
+In the 2026 season the project will be undertaking both field survey and excavation, and volunteers will have an opportunity to gain experience in field methods and protocols, archaeological documentation and finds identification.

 Notes: